rydmike/flex_color_scheme/README.md

 > often need the colors in this `ColorSchene` when you create widget sub-themes
 > that use matching colors.

-## Default example - Hot Reload Playground
+## Default Example - Hot Reload Playground

-A quick and simple way to try FlexColorScheme V4 is to build the default example application and use it as a hot reload playground to get to know it.
+A quick and simple way to try FlexColorScheme V4 is to build the default example application.
+You can then use it as a hot reload playground to experiment with and test all the different theming and configuration options.

 To try the default **example** on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and